TracerMAK/coursera-repdata-project1/PA1_template.md

 ```
 ## [1] 2304
 ```
-### Replace missing step values with rounded mean of the interval step values
+### Replace missing step values with the rounded mean of the individual intervals

 ```r
 means <- aggregate(activity$steps, by=list(activity$interval), mean, na.rm=TRUE)